aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/wbs-associated-with-a-task/_index.md

 {{% /alert %}}
 ## **Working with Work Breakdown Structure**
-The Wbs and WbsLevel properties exposed by the [Tsk](https://apireference.aspose.com/cpp/tasks/class/aspose.tasks.tsk/) class are used to read and write a tasks work breakdown structure.
+The WBS and WBSLevel properties exposed by the [Tsk](https://apireference.aspose.com/cpp/tasks/class/aspose.tasks.tsk/) class are used to read and write a tasks work breakdown structure.
 ### **Microsoft Project View of WBS**
 To view WBS information in Microsoft Project: